kirypto/TimelineTracker/Wiki/projectDeployment.md

 ## Running the API

+- From PowerShell _(windows)_:
+  - Read and confirm the settings of the `runWithFlask.ps1`
+  - Run it from the root TTAPI directory: `./Script/runWithflask.ps1`
+- From bash _(linux/mac)_:
   - Read and confirm the settings of the `runWithFlask.ps1`
   - Run it from the root TTAPI directory: `./Script/runWithflask.ps1`

 [projectReleases]: https://github.com/kirypto/TimelineTracker/releases/latest